 - Intuit Quickbooks accounting software is geared toward small businesses and is available on-premises, as Quickbooks online, and through a mobile app.

-- Freshbooks provides small business accounting software that simplifies invoicing, expense tracking, time tracking, project management, payments, and automatic deposits, reporting, and other tasks.
+- Freshbooks provides small business accounting software that simplifies invoicing, expense tracking, time tracking, project management, payments, automatic deposits, reporting, and other tasks.

 - Freeagent accounting software is designed for small businesses, freelancers, micro-businesses, and accountants who serve these customers.
 In addition to simplifying invoice creation in multiple languages and currencies, it helps manage payments and automates essential bookkeeping processes.
 Freeagent was also named Small Business Accounting Software of the Year at the Accounting Excellence Software Awards.